Non-Hermitian Quantum Fermi Accelerator: Swanson model: Mending -broken regime via moving boundary

 In the $\mathcal{PT}$-symmetric regime shown in Fig. \ref{fig: PT Metric-Unitary energy spectrum} panel (a) and (b), the average energy exhibits the periodic structure with $T = n\pi /2 \sqrt{A_j B_j}$, $n\in \mathbb{Z}$ for all three metrics (\ref{Eq.
 Dyson map 1})-(\ref{Eq.
 Dyson map 3}).
 This is because the average energy's periodicity is inherited from the boundary function (\ref{Eq.
 Ermakov-Pinney solution}), where the combination $A_i B_i$ is equal for all metrics.
-This finding leads us to the same conclusion as in \cite{makowski1991exactly}, indicating that although the energy expectation value experiences time-dependent fluctuations, it remains periodic with no net gain or loss over a long time.
+This finding leads us to the same conclusion as in \cite{makowski1991exactly}, indicating that although the average energy experiences time-dependent fluctuations, it remains periodic with no net gain or loss over a long time.

 In the $\mathcal{PT}$-broken regime, the real-valued average energy is consistent with previous observations \cite{fring2017mending}.
-As shown in Figs. \ref{fig: PT Metric-Unitary energy spectrum} (c) and (d), the average energy loses its periodic structure in this regime due to the non-periodic behavior of the boundary function (\ref{Eq.
+In Figs. \ref{fig: PT Metric-Unitary energy spectrum} (c) and (d), {we observe a new behavior of the quantum Fermi accelerator, where} the average energy loses its periodic structure in this regime due to the non-periodic behavior of the boundary function (\ref{Eq.
 Ermakov-Pinney solution}), which hyperbolically diverges with time.
 Despite the divergent nature of the boundary function, the average energy remains constant over time and only experiences gain and loss near the origin.

-This is due to the spreading probability density, which compensates for the divergence of the boundary function, as illustrated in Fig. \ref{fig: Spreading}.
-This behavior is similar to that observed in single-particle open quantum systems \cite{hatano2014time}, but it differs from the context considered here in time-dependent pseudo-Hermitian non-Hermitian systems, where the non-Hermitian term does not result from environmental effects, as in \cite{hatano2014time}.
+{Furthermore, we observe a novel behavior of the non-Hermitian system where the probability density is infinitely spreading as the boundary moves away, which ensures the conservation of the probability even in the $\mathcal{PT}$-broken regime as demonstrated in Fig. \ref{fig: Spreading}.} This behavior is similar to that observed in single-particle open quantum systems \cite{hatano2014time}, but it differs from the context considered here in time-dependent pseudo-Hermitian non-Hermitian systems, where the non-Hermitian term does not result from environmental effects, as in \cite{hatano2014time}.